About the Coalition

 Who Are We?
 We are families who have been ripped apart by opioids.
 We have lost loved ones to death or addiction.
 We are medical experts and advocates who understand that the root cause of the problem is overprescribing.
 This is a grassroots coalition, all seeking action from the federal government to bring this public health crisis to an end..
 We accept no money from pharmaceutical companies or their affiliates and 100% of the donations we receive are directly applied to managing the costs of holding our Fed Up!
 Rallies and coordinating our advocacy efforts.
 We are beholden to no one – except our lost loved ones, or our family members struggling with addiction.
 We have come together to save lives.

-OUR MISSION: To use our united voices in a call for immediate, comprehensive and sustained Federal action to end the opioid addiction epidemic.
+OUR MISSION: To use our united voices in a call for immediate, comprehensive and sustained Federal action to end the opioid epidemic.

 OUR VISION: A world where opioids are prescribed cautiously and those with opioid addiction have easy access to effective treatment and recovery services.